 This is an extremely strenuous hike and coupled with exposure and heat it is not to be taken lightly, but if you know what to expect and prepare for this 3-5 day hike, it will be one of the best hikes of your life!

 Start at the North Kaibab Trail on the North Rim.
+We’d suggest staying the night before in the closest city Tusayan, which offers great accommodation.
+Drive your car to the North Rim trailhead early in the morning.
 From there you will descend 14.3 miles and 5,761 feet in elevation to Bright Angel Campground at the bottom of the canyon.
+Keep in mind that North Rim might not be accessible during winter.

 If you want to camp at Bright Angel Campground, you should reserve a permit for this campsite months in advance, as it fills up quickly due to its amenities and link-up to the Bright Angel Trail.
 Plus, there is an on-site Phantom Ranch Restaurant.